 Closing out the top five list were New Jersey and Chicago.
 New Jersey features 175 million square feet of suburban office space, while that figure is 162 million for the Chicago office market.

 The study also looked at the submarkets that make up these larger office markets and found that three of the four largest suburban submarkets in the U.S. — Las Colinas in the first place, Platinum Corridor North in second and Platinum Corridor South in fourth — are part of the Dallas-Fort Worth office market.
 Tysons Corner — Washington, D.C.’s largest suburban submarket — was the seventh-largest nationwide, while the Bay Area’s submarkets stood out thanks to their sizeable average prices.

 When it comes to suburban office developments within the last decade, Dallas-Fort Worth came out on top with a total of 32.3 million square feet in new suburban office properties.
 Two properties alone added almost 4 million square feet of suburban office space in Dallas-Fort Worth: Toyota North America’s headquarters in Plano and American Airlines’ headquarters in Fort Worth.

-Houston’s 29.4 million square feet of office deliveries outside the city’s central areas brought it the second spot, cementing Texas as a popular location for office properties in lower-density areas.
+The 29.4 million square feet of non-central office space in Houston brought it the third spot, cementing Texas as a popular location for office properties in lower-density areas.

 The importance of suburban offices in the Bay Area was also highlighted by the market’s deliveries in the last 10 years, as 31 million square feet of all new office space — or 90% of the total — constructed here in that timeframe was in suburban areas.
 Silicon Valley was also home to the largest office delivery between 2010 and 2020 — Apple’s sprawling corporate headquarters dubbed Apple Park with a total of 2.9 million square feet of office space.